fjodor/statistics-using-R/README.md

+ Convenience functions to put more fun into data analysis, e. g. by automating the "boring" parts!
 R scripts exploring properties of statistical tests.
-Mostly using simulated data to highlight specific aspects.